 To get notified of new posts on the site, follow via Twitter, subscribe to the RSS feed or sign up for e-mail alerts.
 More videogame thoughts are also posted to the exclusive Electron Dance newsletter.

 Joel Goodwin was born in the early 70s and raised on the Atari 2600.
 In truth, Joel expected to be a famous writer after reading himself drunk on Asimov in his childhood years but ended up getting a PhD in mathematics instead.
 He now programs away his creativity on a trading desk in exchange for cash.
 Everyday he dreams the same dream.

-Electron Dance publishes an article every Tuesday with occasional bonus posts on Friday.
-If you're interested in a trip through the archives, try one of the links below.
+If you’re interested in a trip through the archives, try one of the links below.

-- Electron Dance is averse to previews unless the game can actually be played (exception: Angry Young Men).
-Joel doesn't like to be part of the pre-game hype which makes him an accomplice in the post-game disappointment.
+- Electron Dance is averse to previews including Kickstarters unless the game can actually be played (exception: Angry Young Men).
+Joel doesn’t like to be part of the pre-game hype which makes him an accomplice in the post-game disappointment.